lauracion/lacion/content/post/2019-07-14-my-first-user.md

 * *You might not need another masters or a PhD degrees (you surely don't need the costs some of those may entail).
 You definitively need a portfolio of projects to show what you know and how you do it.
 Degrees and papers that don't show how people code won't get you as far as you could go.
 (I learned this one the hard way, be smarter than I ;-) ).*

 * *Volunteering time to different communities is cheaper than degrees and will teach you a well-rounded set of necessary skills, sometimes by working side-by-side with R referents, and with very low preasure, risk, and stress.
-Well-rounded set of skills can go from improving your English writting skills, to mastering git, developping a package, learning leadership skills, or getting in the backstage of the organization of large events.*
+Well-rounded set of skills can go from improving your English writting skills, to mastering git, developing a package, learning leadership skills, or getting in the backstage of the organization of large events.*

 * *Community work comes with meaningful networking attached because people gets to know how it feels to work with you.
 It also brings countless opportunities your way.
 Being in the first few rows is always better than looking from afar.
 Get involved, be a team player (rather than a lone wolf)!*